lifegraph/musicparty/README.md

 Detecting RFID
 --------------

 Now we'll need to set up our Arduino to read RFID tags.
 If you haven't used Arduino before or you have trouble along the way, the [Official Getting Started page](http://arduino.cc/en/Guide/HomePage) is very useful.
 Connect your Arduino to your computer with a USB cable.
 If you haven’t already, you’ll need to download and install the [Arduino developing environment](http://arduino.cc/en/main/software).

 We'll also want to intall some libraries to make this coding less tedious.
 If you have Lady AdaFruit's board, download the library [here](https://github.com/adafruit/Adafruit_NFCShield_I2C) and if you have the Sparkfun board, download the library [here](https://github.com/lifegraph/sm130) Store it in the Libraries folder of your Arduino (on OSX, the default directory would be ~/Documents/Arduino/libraries/ and on Windows, it would be My Documents\Arduino\libraries\) (if you have problems with this, check out [Lady AdaFruit's advice](http://arduino.cc/en/Guide/Libraries).
 If you already had the Arduino environment open before placing the code in the Libraries folder, restart it now.

 Place the RFID Shield on top of the Arduino.
-Great, now we can get to the code.
+Now we can get to the code.
 All the code you'll need can be found in the link below.

 ### [<img src="http://game-icons.net/icons/lorc/originals/png/papers.png" height="24"> arduino_rfid_reader.ino](https://github.com/lifegraph/musicparty/blob/master/arduino_rfid_reader/arduino_rfid_reader.ino)

-Create a new Arduino sketch by selecting the Arduino application and clicking the dog-eared paper icon, copy the code right in, and save it in your work directory.
+Create a new Arduino sketch by selecting the Arduino application and clicking the dog-eared paper icon, copy the code from the link above right in, and save it in your project directory.
 All you have to do now is uncomment three lines at the top of the file depending on which RDID reader you have.

 If you have the Sparkfun sm130 RFID board, uncomment these three blocks: